 A lack of enthusiasm or being too relaxed says, “I’m not that interested in this position or what you have to say.”
 Many candidates were not selected for a follow up due to low energy even though the position and location were exactly what the candidate was looking for and the resume was a great match.

 When answering a question or explaining a past experience, be sure to give pertinent details and communicate the result in a timely fashion.
 Very rarely should your answer take longer than only a few minutes.
 While normal to be a little nervous and want to keep talking so you’re not missing important details, if you think you’re rambling, you’re probably right.

 3: Poor body language.

 The interviewer will form an immediate impression of you based on this non-verbal form of communication.
-Maintain good eye contact, have a firm handshake, and if sitting down, lean forward slightly and rest your forearms on your thighs or armrest.
+Maintain good eye contact and, if sitting down, lean forward slightly and rest your forearms on your thighs or armrest.
 Also, give all interviews the same amount of attention.

 4: Not asking questions.

 Even if the interviewer covered every aspect of the position, if asked “Do you have any questions?” be prepared with something.
 Concluding the interview without a question can be interpreted as a lack of interest.